piers-sinclair/pierssinclair.github.io/_posts/2024-06-15-System-Design-in-Azure-for-clients-Video-Streaming-Service.md

 A: Yes, it should support complete control.

 Q: Where are the videos located?\
-A: For now, just ~1000 videos are located on our servers.
+A: Currently, just ~1000 videos are on our servers.

 Q: Do we need to support uploads?\
-A: our team uploads some new ones now and then.
+A: Our team uploads some new ones now and then.

 Q: Do we need to let external users upload?\
 A: No, not at this stage.
 It's just for distributing our content to our clients.